Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Estimation of the von Neumann entropy

-\paragraph{Eight‐rung ladder.} For $L=8$ (Fig.~\ref{fig:8rung-pair}), the raw Aquila cumulative distribution shows significant deviations, particularly in the highest‐probability region, and although mitigation brings the bulk of the curve closer to DMRG, it fails to recover the true leading probabilities.
-Correspondingly, the MI in Fig.~\ref{fig:8rung-pair} overshoots the exact entropy by a wide margin, while the DMRG‐based MI remains just below the exact value for all $p_{\min}$.
+For $\nr=8$ (Figs.~\ref{fig:8rung-A} \& ~\ref{fig:8rung-B}), the raw Aquila cumulative distribution shows significant deviations, particularly in the highest‐probability region, and although mitigation brings the bulk of the curve closer to DMRG, it fails to recover the true leading probabilities.
+Correspondingly, the mutual information in Fig.~\ref{fig:8rung-B} overshoots the exact entropy by a wide margin, while the DMRG‐based mutual information remains just below the exact value for all $p_{\min}$.
 This indicates that, at this size, readout correction alone cannot compensate for the hardware’s loss of fidelity in the most significant bitstrings.